 Skip to main content

-Consists of 22 five-week, online core courses, and 4 online electives.
+Consists of 22 five-week, online core courses, and 4 online specialization courses.
 Online courses are 1 credit.
-The degree includes three 1-week residential sessions in Ithaca and a substantial capstone project which unfolds over the duration of the program and culminates in a final presentation.
+The degree includes three 1-week residential sessions* in Ithaca and a substantial capstone project which unfolds over the duration of the program and culminates in a final presentation.
 The entire program (online courses + on-campus intensive sessions + capstone project) comprises 36 credits.
 Students should expect to spend an average of 18-20 hours per week on their studies.

 Online Courses